-"In 2018 the Department of Environmental Protection performed a Source Water Assessment on our system and a search of the data sources indicated 0 potential sources of contamination with moderate concern levels near our wells.
-The assessment results are available on the FDEP Source Water Assessment and Protection Program website at www.dep.state.fl.us/swapp."
+In 2020 the Department of Environmental Protection performed a Source Water Assessment on our system.
+The assessment was conducted to provide information about any potential sources of contamination in the vicinity of our wells.
+There is 1 potential source of contamination identified for this system with a low susceptibility level.
+The assessment results are available on the FDEP Source Water Assessment and Protection Program website at https://fldep.dep.state.fl.us/swapp/.